-Once all required objects are selected, the import will commence when the OK button is clicked.
+Once all required objects are selected, click OK to start the import process.

 On completion, a window appears which displays the number of each type of object imported, and skipped.

 The repository from which you are importing must be the same metadata version as the target repository.